PySimpleGUI/PySimpleGUI/docs/cookbook.md

 If you're using PyCharm, this technique works particuarly well because the DocStrings continue to work even after you have created aliases.

 Aliases are used a LOT in PySimpleGUI.
-You'll find that nearly all of the Elements have multiple names that can be used for them.
+You'll find that nearly all the Elements have multiple names that can be used for them.
 Text Elements can be specified as `Text`, `Txt`, and `T`.
-This allows you to write really compact code.
+This allows you to write compact code.

 You can make your own aliases too.
 The advantage of you making your own is that they will be in your own name space and thus will not have the typical `sg.` in front of them.